rgitrepo/kubernetes-beginner-to-pro/docs/day8/limitranges-and-resourcequotas.md

 #### How Resource Quotas Affect Pods

-Resource Quotas limit the total amount of resources a **namespace** can use.
-Each **Pod** in the namespace consumes resources from the quota, and Kubernetes checks if adding the new Pod would cause the namespace to exceed its allocated resources.
+**Resource Quotas** are applied at the **namespace level** and restrict the total resource consumption (CPU, memory, number of objects, etc.) for all Pods and resources in that namespace.
+When a Pod is created or updated, Kubernetes checks whether the Pod's requests and limits fall within the defined Resource Quota.
+If the addition of a new Pod would exceed the namespace's quota, the Pod is denied.

-For example, if the namespace has a **Resource Quota** that limits CPU to 2 cores and memory to 2GiB, and the existing Pods are already consuming 1.5 cores and 1.5GiB, a new Pod cannot request more than 0.5 cores and 0.5GiB.
+For example, if the Resource Quota for CPU requests in a namespace is 2 cores, and Pods are already requesting 1.5 cores, the new Pod cannot request more than 0.5 cores.

 [Back to TOC](#table-of-contents)